Skip to Content

 Example sentences

-For this first example, both à la retraite and retraité mean retired in French.
+In this example, both à la retraite and retraité mean “retired” in French.

 Je suis actuellement sur la Côte d’Azur et je suis à la retraite !